One of my many jobs is supervising maths homework. At the top of each exercise sheet is the command to ‘Show all working out’.

-That is not what I am concerned with here.
+But that is not what I am concerned with here.
 The source-based power plagiarism I want to address is when a work of scholarship is used to inform someone’s work, but when the trace of that work is erased and only the primary source cited by the work consulted are used by the author.
 However, while this might certainly happen in the classical student situation, power plagiarism comes into play when this is done as a deliberate form of erasure and to enable power hoarding within a given field.

 To be concrete about the phenomenon I am describing, in practice it takes the form of a text which cites the same sources as already published work to draw similar conclusions as that work while not citing it directly, in other words, not ‘showing all working out’.
-This is sometimes made more petty by a reference thrown into a random work by the author of the work consulted but not cited, but not the actually relevant work which has been partially replicated via the secondary sources used.
+This is sometimes made more petty by a reference thrown in to a random work by the author of the work consulted but not cited, but not the actually relevant work which has been partially replicated via the secondary sources used.

 When this happens in the context of peer review, it is a dangerous game.
 It has happened to me, not once, to receive a paper for peer review and to find source-base plagiarism of my own work.
 In this case, the issue is easily weeded out through the process of peer review.
 It has been enlightening to find out, after the paper has been published, who engages in this practice: not once this has turned out to be a well-established colleague who, to put it bluntly, should know better.